ovaschool/ovaschool.github.io/staticpages/ova2026-practical.markdown

 •	Pharmacies: In Hungary, even over-the-counter medications are sold only in pharmacies.
 The closest pharmacy to the dorm is a Benu pharmacy (address: Böszörményi út 75).
 (In Hungarian drugstores such as dm, you can only buy things such as soaps, shampoos, cleaning products.)

-•	Restaurants: The university has a cafeteria, called Nagyerdei Étterem, that offers a wide variety of lunch options for an affordable price every weekday.
-Some other restaurants around the university are Nagyerdei Étterem (university canteen), Pepe Panini, Academy Gyros & Streetfood, Next Bistro and Roy Café.
+•	Restaurants: The university has a cafeteria, called [Nagyerdei Étterem](https://maps.app.goo.gl/K9ziTKTqRijcTR237), that offers a wide variety of lunch options for an affordable price every weekday.
+Some other restaurants around the university are [Pepe Panini](https://maps.app.goo.gl/18Ae2dgaje3tXiDe6), [Academy Gyros & Streetfood](https://maps.app.goo.gl/w5b4Fy48T8ezsnES9), [Next Bistro](https://maps.app.goo.gl/C6A7EB9TtQD1HywZ6) and [Roy Café](https://maps.app.goo.gl/SHemUg1oBhPPeCf19).

 •	Sightseeing: For more information on what to see in Debrecen, you can visit these websites: o	[https://www.debrecen.hu/en/tourist/](https://www.debrecen.hu/en/tourist/)